 This Act may be cited as The Salvation Army (Western Australia) Property Trust Act 1931, and shall come into force on the publication in the Government Gazette of the names of the first trustees 1.

-2. Interpretation
+2. Terms used

 In this Act, unless inconsistent with the context or subject matter —